 It seems to me that Secretary LaHood's concerns are quite similar to those of many higher ed faculty members, albeit the motivation to reduce traffic fatalities is not quite analogous to worrying about students using Facebook during class time.
 But the essence of each case is similar enough to warrant attention.
 Where LaHood wants in-vehicle jammers, role-based restrictions, or alternative DoS methods, the professors want the same in classrooms.
 And though at first blush both ideas seem worthy of consideration (forgetting for a moment that the FCC really doesn't dig the use of jammer-type equipment), the realities associated with each make them non-starters while exposing other issues.

 Back to the classroom- the arguments against restricting wireless use in college lecture halls are many.
 To name a few: remove Wi-Fi and you still have mobile wireless.
 Remove both of these, and faculty members still compete with magazines, books, and doodling.
 It's hard to surgically remove just enough signal from a dense environment to achieve the desired result without impacting adjacent areas.
 Mucking with user accounts in all cases is an administrative nightmare.
 And the list goes on.
-The complexity to control the classroom wireless as envisioned by peeved instructors just isn't cost effective (or realistically possible) when other distractions remain.Lee is a Network Engineer and Wireless Technical Lead for a large private university.
-He also teaches classes on networking, wireless network administrtaion, and wireless security.
-Lee's technical background includes 10 years in the US Air Force as an Electronc Warfare ...
+The complexity to control the classroom wireless as envisioned by peeved instructors just isn't cost effective (or realistically possible) when other distractions remain.Lee is a Wireless Network Architect for a large private university.
+He has also tought classes on networking, wireless network administration, and wireless security.
+Lee's technical background includes 10 years in the US Air Force as an Electronic Warfare systems technician ...
 View Full Bio